pjotrp/bhxiv-gen-pdf/README.md

     ruby ./bin/gen-pdf --debug my-repo-path/paper Japan2019

+If you get pandoc errors, such as `Unknown option --citeproc` you'll need a plugin.
+Try the Guix container described above.

 That should generate a PDF.
 To generate the latex file try

     ruby ./bin/gen-pdf --debug my-repo-path/paper Japan2019 output.tex